$0 Delaware Foster Care Quick-Start Checklist

 The home study evaluates your residence against the physical standards in 9 DE Admin.
 Code 201.
 These standards are not secret — they are published regulation.
 You can begin preparing now:

 • Sleeping arrangements: Separate beds for each child.
-Separate rooms for children over age one of the opposite sex.
+Children of opposite sexes may share a room only if both are under age five; children over age one cannot share a room with an adult.
 Separate cribs for infants.

 • Safety equipment: Working carbon monoxide detectors and smoke detectors on every level.
 Fire extinguisher accessible.